q0772937-oss/TrustTunnelClient-GUI/README.md

 A link to their project https://github.com/TrustTunnel/TrustTunnelClient

+The application works simply, put everything in one folder and run vpn_gui.exe with administrator rights.

 ## 💖 Support the mini Project
 If you like this project and want to support development: